Christian Fauria

-Christian Ashley Fauria (born September 22, 1971) is an American former football tight end.
+Christian Ashley Fauria (born September 22, 1971) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Colorado Buffaloes, earning third-team All-American honors in 1994.

 Early life

 Fauria attended Crespi Carmelite High School in Encino, California and lettered in football, track, and once in basketball.
 In football, as a senior, he was the team captain, the team Most Valuable Player, a first-team All-Del Rey League honoree, and a first-team All-CIF honoree.
 In his only season of high school varsity basketball, he averaged 16.0 points and 13.0 rebounds.
 Fauria graduated from high school in 1990.

 Football career

 College

 Fauria attended the University of Colorado at Boulder, where he caught 98 passes for 1,458 yards (14.87 yards per rec.), and 12 touchdowns in a successful partnership with quarterback Kordell Stewart.
 He still holds the Big Eight Conference record for pass receptions by a tight end.
-As a senior, he was the team captain on an AP "top 3 team" that posted an 11-1 record, and was part of the offensive line that assisted Heisman Trophy winner Rashaan Salaam to a 2,000 yard season.
+As a senior, he was the team captain on an AP "top 3 team" that posted an 11–1 record, and was part of the offensive line that assisted Heisman Trophy winner Rashaan Salaam to a 2,000 yard season.
 In that year, Fauria was also a first-team All-Big 8 choice, a third-team Associated Press All-American choice, and he won the Derek Singleton Award, which is given to the University of Colorado football player who displays the most enthusiasm, dedication, and spirit.
 While in college, he appeared in an American version of Takeshi's Castle with other members of his family called "Storm the Castle" in 1993 and finished fifth.
 As stated in a broadcast of First Take, Fauria was involved in a fight during his senior year in college.
 He was attacked by a group of people and while defending himself, defeated the two attackers.
 However, this did not sit well with NFL teams who do not want their prospective draft picks "fighting."
 According to Fauria the situation cost him a First Round selection (Most Likely To Pittsburgh @ #27) and millions of dollars.